If you are worried about the risks of fraud when using a self-directed IRA, then do as the SEC recommends in their Fraud Alert, “Ask a professional”.

 While there are some aspects of the self-directed IRA that can potentially cause additional risks to your retirement investments, there are also many benefits which may outweigh those risks.
 Ultimately this risk-reward balance comes down to the investment itself and your ability to do proper due diligence on it.
 As many professional investors found out in the 2008 global financial crisis, just because something says it is AAA rated, does not necessarily mean that it carries the same risk as other AAA-rated investments.
 Each investment is different and deserves its own thorough research to determine its risks and suitability.

 I have to tip my hat to the SEC.
 Towards the end of their investor alert, they recommend that,

 “investors should consider getting a second opinion from a licensed and unbiased investment professional.”

-Considering Innovative Advisory Group is one of only a few investment advisors who have a specialized and extensive understanding of alternative investments inside self-directed IRAs, I’ll have to send them a holiday cards thanking them for their recommendation.
+Considering Innovative Advisory Group is one of only a few investment advisors who have a specialized and extensive understanding of alternative investments inside self-directed IRAs, I’ll have to send them a holiday card thanking them for their recommendation.

 Innovative Advisory Group is a wealth management firm that specializes in alternative investments held inside self-directed IRAs.
 We understand the regulatory, custodial, logistical, legal, tax and risk-related issues regarding these types of investments held inside an IRA.
 Innovative Advisory Group also has the capability of providing due diligence and strategic investment advice for assets which our clients either own or are interested in owning.
-These include, real estate, tax liens, private companies, hedge funds, non-traded REITs, Limited Partnerships, livestock, horses and more.
+These include real estate, tax liens, private companies, hedge funds, non-traded REITs, Limited Partnerships, livestock, horses and more.